 MYTH: Deeper Baths Are Best for Birds Because They Provide More Water

 The optimum depth of a bird bath is 1-3 inches deep.
-Water that is any deeper will be too awkward for even the largest backyard birds to bathe, and very small birds wouldn't be able to use the bath except at the very edge.
+Water that is any deeper can be too awkward for even the largest backyard birds to bathe, and very small birds wouldn't be able to use the bath except at the very edge if the water level is high enough to reach.
 A very deep bath can also be hazardous, and birds may drown in a deep basin.
 Adding a shallow dish in the center of the bath or using rocks to adjust the depth can make a deeper bath more accessible to all backyard birds.

 06 of 08